kennyhunter16/APMRabbit/Website/README.md

 Here is a list of what needs to be there for this to work.

-1. GoPro Hero 3+
+1. GoPro Hero 2 or greater
 2. VLC Web Plugin
-3. GoPro WiFi Password to change mode settings
+3. GoPro WiFi Password to change camera modes
-4. Internet Browser (Tested on Firefox/Chrome)
+4. Internet Browser (Tested on Firefox/Chrome/Safari)

 ##Setup Process